PRECIOUS-Gold rises on Fed rate cut bets, weak euro zone data

 By K. Sathya Narayanan

-July 24 (Reuters) - Gold gained on Wednesday en route to snap a three-session losing streak on expectations the U.S. Federal Reserve and other top central banks would adopt a dovish approach to monetary policy, while silver soared to a more than one-year high.
+July 24 (Reuters) - Gold gained on Wednesday en route to snap a three-session losing streak on expectations the U.S. Federal Reserve and other major central banks would adopt a dovish approach to monetary policy, while silver soared to a more than one-year high.

 “Much (of the gains in gold) have to do with expectations related to a Fed rate cut.
 If you get a rate cut, the opportunity cost of holding gold decreases and we will see more inflows into gold,” said Natixis analyst Bernard Dahdah.